PikaPool2402/React-18/TUTORIAL.md

 ## Project Structure - Export Group

-/tutorial/04-project-structure/starter

--   create Example directory
+-   create "Example" folder.

--   setup two components (setup simple returns) and index.jsx file
+-   setup two components inside the folder, and create "index.jsx" file

--   in index.jsx setup return and render both components (import)
+-   in index.jsx setup a new component and render/import both of the components inside the new component.

--   import/render index.jsx in App.jsx
+-   import/render "index.jsx" in "App.jsx" to display the group of components.

-#### Project Structure - Extra Extensions
+## Project Structure - Extra Extensions

--   code spell checker - works well with code and documents.
+-   **Code Spell Checker** - works well with code and documents.

--   glean - easy extract JSX into a new component
+-   **Glean** - easily extract jsx into a new component.

-#### Leverage Javascript
+## Leverage Javascript

 [Javascript Nuggets -Optional Chaining](https://www.youtube.com/watch?v=PuEGrylM1x8&list=PLnHJACx3NwAfRUcuKaYhZ6T5NRIpzgNGJ&index=12&t=254s)